xiaohupro/swoole-docs/modules/swoole-server/configuration/max_request.md

 the number of max request the worker process could receive.

 The dafault value of `max_request` is 0 which means there is no limit of the max request.
 If the `max_request` is setted to some number, the worker process will exit and release all the memory amd resouce occupied by this process after receiving the `max_request` request.
-And then, the manager will respawn a new process.
+And then, the manager will respawn a new worker process.

 This parameter is to resolve the problem of nonlocalizable and slow memory leak.